Feedback and Open-Loop Nash Equilibria for LQ Infinite-Horizon Discrete-Time Dynamic Games: Conclusions and further extensions

 Feedback and Open-Loop NE have been studied and discussed for dynamic games defined by linear, discrete-time dynamics and quadratic cost functionals over an infinite horizon.
 Leveraging on DP and PMP, respectively, for the former we provide a comprehensive characterization in terms of the stabilizing solutions of coupled algebraic matrix equations, whereas for the latter we have derived an entirely new characterization in terms of certain quadratic matrix equations.
 This result has been enabled by an extension of PMP arguments to the context of infinite-horizon optimal control problems, with the underlying dynamics influenced by a known exogenous input.
 The analysis provides insights that are demonstrated and visualized on a numerical example.
+As a further extension in the setting of OL-NE, it would be particularly relevant to relax the invertibility assumption imposed on the (open-loop) dynamic matrix, which appears crucial in the arguments employed in this work.
+Furthermore, considering practical motivations, it may be of interest to envision strategies that permit the construction of the equilibrium strategies discussed above on the basis of collected data only, thus establishing data-driven implementations of the corresponding results.